symfony/symfony-docs/create_framework/http_kernel_controller_resolver.rst

     ]));

-The move is pretty straightforward and makes a lot of sense as soon as you create more pages but you might have noticed a non-desirable side-effect...
+The move is pretty straightforward and makes a lot of sense as soon as you create more pages but you might have noticed a non-desirable side effect...
 The ``LeapYearController`` class is *always* instantiated, even if the requested URL does not match the ``leap_year`` route.
 This is bad for one main
 reason: performance wise, all controllers for all routes must now be